PhillipFitzpatrick/Professional-Penetration-Testing/Labs/Lab 1 Configuring lab environment/1_kali_linux.md

 On the Kali Linux download page [(https://www.kali.org/downloads/)](https://www.kali.org/downloads/) there are lots of different images available to suit whatever you need, however to ease the installation step a little I'm going to suggest we use the pre-built VMWare VM.

 We can find the pre-built images on the Offensive Security VM Download Page [https://www.kali.org/get-kali/#kali-virtual-machines](https://www.kali.org/get-kali/#kali-virtual-machines) and select the **Kali Linux VMware 64-Bit** VM to download.
-(I'm using version 2021.2)
+Enusure that you keep your envionment up to date.

 > :warning: The downloaded file is a 7-zip compressed file so you'll need to extract it before you can use it.
 You can easily download and install 7-zip if you need it.